What would you do if you saw a man brandishing a pick-axe handle standing above a lifeless body in a backstreet?

-The 'murder' turned out to be a prank The pair forgot all about the joke until the photos were uploaded by Google a few months later and friends and family started calling.
+The pair forgot all about the joke until the photos were uploaded by Google a few months later and friends and family started calling.

 “It’s absolutely bizarre,” Mr Thompson said.
 “I suppose people don’t spend their time looking on Street View at a rough backstreet in Leith.”